shalivan/pxl.ink/_posts/ART/17-01-01-Modeling_Foliage.md

 ## Technical pipeline

-We need parts which we will combine into objects. then objects will be used in composition.
+We need `parts` which we will combine into `objects`. then objects will be used in `composition`.

-##### Complexity Level
+### Complexity Level
+By complexity
-- Grass - simplest
+- Grass - Simplest
-- Weeds (bloosoms, seeds),
+- Weeds - Blossoms, seeds
-- Bushes (fundamental complex with leafy canopy - thought process how its build , hierarchical branch structure systems)
+- Bushes - Complex leafy canopy, hierarchical branch structure
-- Tree - driving shilouetes
+- Trees - Defines silhouettes
-- Hero Assets - complex canopy sculpted tree by quality
+- Hero Assets - Sculpted, complex canopy
+By Quality
 - Stylized
-- Natural real
+- Natural Real

 # References
 - Characteristic